jullienl/HPE-COM-baremetal/readme.md

 - The `Hosts` inventory file needs to be updated.
 Each server should be listed in the corresponding inventory group along with its serial number and the IP address that should be assigned to the operating system.

-- An Ansible control node with a storage volume large enough to host a copy of the ISO files, and the temporary extraction of an ISO and the new generated ISO with the customized kickstart for each server being provisioned

-   > **Note**: 1TB+ is recommended if you plan to provision several servers in parallel.

-- An Ansible control node at the right date and time to support the various time-dependent playbook operations.

 - A Windows DNS server configured to be managed by Ansible.
 See below for more information.

-- For Linux provisioning,

 ## Ansible control node information